jdcloudcom/en/documentation/Cloud-Security/Key-Management-Service/Introduction/Application-Scenarios.md

 1. Read data encryption key of ciphertext and ciphertext files.

-2. Call “Decryption data Key” APIs of KMS and use data encryption key of corresponding user Key decryption ciphertext to obtain data encryption key in the plaintext form; rotation of Key will have no influence to the original Key decryption process;
+2. Call "Decryption data Key" APIs of KMS and use data encryption key of corresponding user Key decryption ciphertext to obtain data encryption key in the plaintext form; rotation of Key will have no influence to the original Key decryption process;

 3. Decrypt the ciphertext file by using the data encryption key in the plaintext form to obtain the data of plaintext file.
 ![信封解密](/image/Key-Management-Service/信封解密.png )